 Hoovering

-A tactic used to re-engage with a person after a period of neglect or distance, often by appealing to the victim's emotions or making promises they know they won't keep.
+A tactic used to re-engage with a person after a period of neglect or distance, often by appealing to the victim's emotions or making promises he knows he won't keep.
 This is often in place of an apology.

 Word Salad